RouleThomas/Akizu_Lab/001_EZH1_project/001__RNAseq/labnote.md

   facet_wrap(~cluster.x)
 dev.off()
 ```
 XXX Chui al let's repeat this script my geom_line are weird and buggy.
-Also cannot access tsclient anymore.. !

 --> Differences are not clear, let's increase the q-value